chen-darren/particleseg3d-for-tablets/particleseg3d_source/README.md

     - Set `weights_tag` to the correct name of the weights that are desired.
 If the originally trained model is desired, set to `'original_particle_seg'`.
 5. Specify run tag
     - Set `run_tag` to the identifier desired for the specified run and its outputs.
+6. Specify metadata
+    - Set `metadata` to the identifier for the desired .json file (i.e. `tab40_gen35_clar35`).
+Defaults to `metadata` for `metadata.json`.
-6. Specify names of images (Optional)
+7. Specify names of images (Optional)
     - Set `name` to the names of the desired images to be run.
 If nothing is passed, then automatically runs all images in the input directory.
-7. Specifiy type of strategy to use for multi-GPU processing (if at all)
+8. Specifiy type of strategy to use for multi-GPU processing (if at all)
     - `'dp'` for DataParallel
     - `'ddp'` for DistributedDataParallel with GLOO Backend (NCCL is not supported on Windows)
     - `'singleGPU'` for no multi-GPU processing
+9. Specify the Z-Score desired
+    - Set `zscore` to the desired tuple containing `(mean, std)`.
+Defaults to the original from the ParticleSeg3D paper.

 ### Ready to Go!
 - Can run `main.py` to perform inference.